npr99/URSC645/Tasks/URSC645_0g_SetupPythonEnviroment.md

 Note: This process can take a long time and depends on a solid internet connection.

 5. How to check your environment?
 Use the command `conda list` in Anaconda Prompt to see what packages and the versions are installed in an environment.
-- The steps above created an environment with 299 python packages (the 8 required and the packages that they require)
+- The steps above created an environment with 300 python packages (the 9 required and the packages that they require)
 - The primary packages that were installed on 2025-01-08 included the following versions, builds, and channels
 ```
 Name                      Version            Build           Channel
 contextily                1.6.2              pyhd8ed1ab_1    conda-forge
 dask                      2024.12.1          pyhd8ed1ab_0    conda-forge
 descartes                 1.1.0              pyhd8ed1ab_5    conda-forge
+fiona                     1.10.1          py312h6e88f47_3    conda-forge
 geopandas                 1.0.1              pyhd8ed1ab_3    conda-forge
 jupyter                   1.1.1              pyhd8ed1ab_1    conda-forge
 openpyxl                  3.1.5           py312he70551f_1    conda-forge